eschmar/gitflow/README.md

 5. [Recommended tools](#5-recommended-tools)

 ## 1. Getting started
-To really grasp the concepts behind git, it is critical to get to know the basic commands.
+To really grasp the concepts behind git, it is critical to know the basic commands.
 That’s why this guide will be using the command line.
-If you want to later streamline the process with a GUI (see recommended Tools) that’s fine, however command line is and should be the default.
+If you want to streamline the process with a GUI later on (see recommended Tools) that’s fine, however command line is and should be the default.

 Please take your time to go through each chapter in this guide and **ask your peers** in case something is unclear!